Irikshan, after having flown across the Vernon Sea, crash-lands on a beach near the city of Shormton – in the territory of the Imaaduudin Empire.

 “You’ve never seen a dragon?”

 “No. Neither have most here.
-Though some who’ve come from up north, such as Captain Anson, have.
+Though some who’ve come from up north, such as Colonel Anson, have.
 There are a few dragon settlements at the edge of our northern border.”

 “Yes, the state of Scrivens.”